Visiting Us: PHTM is situated in Howick, East Auckland, New Zealand.

 - Individual visitors: by donation.
 Suggest $10-$5

 - Group bookings/workshops/classes : by arranged entry fee, usually around $10pp

 Workshops/classes and educational programmes:

 There are also workshops/classes and educational programmes designed for adults, children and families.
 PHTM also encourages school groups and home school students to participate in the ‘Stefania for schools’ programme.
 See further details on the Stefania for schools’ tab

-Please contact us for the latest Sunday event, this is an ever changing programme and includes family days to celebrate Easter and Christmas, workshops in traditional paper craft called Wycinanki, plus the ‘Polish Films on Sunday in Winter’ programme.
+Please contact us for the latest events, this is an ever changing programme and includes family days to celebrate Easter and Christmas, workshops in traditional paper craft called Wycinanki, plus the ‘Polish Films on Sunday in Winter’ programme.
 Most events start at 2pm.
-Please call to make an enquiry for the Sunday activity.
+Please call to make an enquiry for the latest activity.
 Other Sundays are part of exhibitions in the following events ‘Auckland Festival of Photography’, ‘Arts Festival Out East’, NZ Archaeology Week and ‘Auckland Heritage Festival’.

 HOURS: We are open Tues to Friday and Sunday afternoon, we offer ‘after hours visits’ as well but these need to be arranged prior, see How to find us tab.